inducer/loopy/doc/tutorial.rst

 :mod:`loopy` provides a function called :func:`loopy.save_and_reload_temporaries` for the purpose of handling the task of saving and restoring temporary values across global barriers.
-This function adds instructions to the kernel without scheduling them.
-That means that :func:`loopy.get_one_scheduled_kernel` needs to be called one more time to put those instructions into the schedule.
+This function adds statements to the kernel without scheduling them.
+That means that :func:`loopy.get_one_scheduled_kernel` needs to be called one more time to put those statements into the schedule.

    >>> knl = lp.get_one_scheduled_kernel(lp.preprocess_kernel(knl))
    >>> knl = lp.save_and_reload_temporaries(knl)
-   >>> knl = lp.get_one_scheduled_kernel(knl)  # Schedule added instructions
+   >>> knl = lp.get_one_scheduled_kernel(knl)  # Schedule added statements
    >>> print(knl)
    ---------------------------------------------------------------------------
    KERNEL: rotate_v2